DannieBGoode/opensx70/faq.md

 + ## **Ok, I like it, how can I get one?**

 Please bear in mind that openSX70 is not a product as such, and will probably never be.
 Think of it as an ever improving experimental platform.
 As an open project, it is basically free as long as you use for non commercial purposes under [Creative Commons "Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)"](https://creativecommons.org/licenses/by-nc/4.0/)
-Since the SX70 board replacement is not for everyone, and you can damage the camera in the process, parts as such will never be sold to general public.
+Since the process of replacement of the SX70 board is not trivial, you need special tools, and you can damage the camera in the process, parts as such will probably never be sold to general public.
+The board replacement is non-destructive but has to be done carefully. **See previous question about openSX70 as as product**.

 + ## **So then… how "far" ahead is the project now?**